smf-steve/assignment-grading/process.md

 ## Prerequisites:
    - Establish a Github Account (with ssh-key authentication)
+   - Configure a user.name and user.email value in your global git config file
+     ```
+     git config --set user.name=""
+     git config --set user.email=""
+     ```
+    -- not this this must be the same as what is set for github website, etc.
+    --  becaue when you build the template directory this is what is is set to be.

    - Create a Github Organization for a GitHub Classroom: *${GITHUB_ORG}*
    - Enroll in Github Classroom
    - Create a Github Classroom and identify it's URL: *${CLASSROOM_URL}*